Luckzman/ShopMate/README.md

-# Turing Challenge (E-commerce Web App)
+# ShopMate (E-commerce Web App)

-This challenge is about the front-end of an e-commerce system which allows users to search, add items to their shopping cart, create orders, and checkout successfully.
+ShopMate the front-end of an e-commerce system which allows users to search, add items to their shopping cart, create orders, and checkout successfully.

 ## Table of Content